Site visits

 Capacity limit: 24 people

-Clothing or safety requirements: Long pants and enclosed shoes.
+Clothing and safety requirements: Delegates are advised to wear long pants and enclosed shoes.

-NOTE: Due to the presence of strong magnetic fields in certain areas, individuals with certain health conditions can be a saftey concern.
+NOTE: Due to the presence of strong magnetic fields in certain areas, individuals with certain health conditions can be a safety concern.
 Please click to review the Visitor Safety Information

 Monday 20 October & Wednesday 22 October 2025